Maybe Prayer Isn’t What I Thought It Was

 I realized through our emails that I have been seeing prayer not as a hotline for getting stuff but as “communication with God,” which made my daughter laugh.

 “Haha,” she wrote.
 “For you, it’s communication.
-Most people just see God as a with more abilities than they have.
+Most people just see God as a higher power with more abilities than they have.
 Thus something to either ask something of or thank for having what they’ve got.”

 Then she followed up.
 “It’s like sending a Christmas list or thank you card, not like a face-to-face or phone conversation.”